cis198-2016f/homework/hw00/README.md

 ## Installing Rust

-For this homework, all you'll have to do is install the Rust compiler (rustc) and the Rust package manager (Cargo).
-We'll be using Rust v1.11 for this class.
+For this homework, you'll install the Rust compiler (rustc) and the Rust package manager (Cargo).
+We'll be using Rust v1.11, the current stable version.

 We will be using [rustup.rs], a tool which manages multiple Rust toolchains on your system.
 It supports Linux, OS X, and Windows.